Challenges When Testing for Enterobacteriaceae

 OMA (the Official Methods of Analysis program of AOAC International) validation is recognized worldwide, something ever-important in today’s global marketplace.

-With the availability of a validated indicator method for Enterobacteriaceae in poultry rinse with nBPW and BPW, industry members can take steps towards aligning their sampling methods with the USDA-FSIS method and performing their required testing with just a single test sample.
+With the availability of a validated indicator method for Enterobacteriaceae in poultry rinse with BPW, industry members can take steps towards aligning their sampling methods with the USDA-FSIS method and performing their required testing with just a single test sample.
+This sample can be used for both indicator testing and required pathogen testing and meets the FSIS sampling requirements.

-Charm Peel Plates are an easy transition from using BPW to nBPW.
-Not only are the tests easier to interpret and faster to perform, they also comply with FSIS sampling requirements so they are easier to justify and defend during audits and inspections.
+Not only are the tests easier to interpret and faster to perform than other indicator test methods, they also comply with FSIS sampling requirements.
+The tests are easier to justify and defend during audits and inspections.

 This sample can be used for both indicator testing and required pathogen testing and meets the FSIS sampling requirements.